vdemario/admission-curriculum/README.md

 ## Install

-Install dependencies: `yarn` or `npm install`
+`npm install`

 ## Set Typeform IDs

-1. Copy `.typeformrc.example` file to `admission-es/.typeformrc` or `admission-pt/.typeformrc`
+1. Copy `.typeformrc.example` file to `.typeformrc`
-2. Add all typeform ids inside `.typeformrc` file according to environment.
+2. Add all typeform ids inside `.typeformrc` file according the language and environment.

 The Typeform ids _required_ are: